West Point, Georgia: Economy

+The Kia Motors Manufacturing Georgia also manufactures the Kia Sorento's sibling, the Hyundai Santa Fe to get more Sonatas in Alabama.

 Batson-Cook Construction was founded in West Point in 1913.
 It continues to be headquartered in West Point.

 West Point Iron Works was founded in West Point three years after the Civil War ended.
 The company started off as a supplier of individual components, such as pulleys and gears, to nearby textile mills.
 In the 1930s the company was renamed West Point Foundry and Machine Co.
 In the 2000s, having been negatively impacted by imports (cloth) the company turned to SEETAC to seek assistance to use the firm's engineering and production expertise to provide products to the U.S. military.
 The firm also changed its name to West Point Industries to emphasize its broader client base.
 West Point now also makes component parts for manufacturers in a wide range of industries.

 Education

 Troup County High School and Long Cane Middle School, located in LaGrange, serve the children of West Point and the surrounding area.

 Point University, formerly Atlanta Christian College, a private Christian university in East Point, moved their campus to West Point in 2012.